mark-sed/moss-lang/docs/language-reference/6-classes-and-spaces.md

 ## Spaces

 Space is just a scope and accessibility construct.
 They encapsulate symbols within it into its own scope.
 It can be named or anonymous.
+Anonymous spaces don't expose their contents to other modules when this module is imported and therefore can be used to hide internals and export just what is desired.

 ```cpp
 space Math {